yonatanmk/filcklist/README.md

 * Factory Girl in controller tests
 * remove unnecessary FactoryGirl and test
 * fix phone view
+* refactor movieboxes to use different containers, relocate logic to containers

 # ADD NAVBAR TO EDIT ACCOUNT PAGE